 How do you know if the small changes you make are actually working?
 The first step is to monitor / document your progress.
 The second step is to track ALL of your results, even if the results are not what you desire.
 Noting what changes are helping and what isn’t working, will better focus your efforts on those changes that are having the most impact.
 Thus, tracking your progress will ultimately help you learn to maximize the effects of making small changes.

 Sometimes, the small changes you make may not yield the desired results that you want.
 When this happens, you need to be more flexible — and patient — and adapt and adjust accordingly.
 Although it can be frustrating when we don’t see the results of our efforts, it is okay to fail.

 I know that sounds counter-intuitive.
 Don’t be afraid to stop and to start over, though.
 You have to be willing to change WHAT you do and HOW you do it.
 This flexible mindset is vital to long-lasting change.

 6. Challenge Yourself.

 Making small changes doesn’t necessarily mean moving at a snail’s pace.
 Small baby steps can have a big impact — if they are thoughtfully implemented.
 However, not only do you need a flexible mindset, you also need to push yourself beyond your comfort zone.
 Change is often outside of our comfort zones.
 Challenge yourself to: push harder, do more, and be better — and don’t settle for mediocre results.

 Making small changes doesn’t have to be boring or feel like a chore.
 Appreciate the journey.
 Celebrate small successes.
 Have some fun!
 Making small changes allows you to more efficiently and effectively achieve BIG goals, create better results, and enjoy the process!

 Making small changes is something you can do quickly and easily.
-The 7 simple strategies are a blueprint to help your journey of making small changes in life.
+The 7 Simple Strategies to Make Small Changes is a blueprint to help your journey of change.
 Improving or changing anything can be daunting, but the key is to make subtle, small changes every day.